guardian/daylight-savings-hex-map-australia/docs/guide-to-apps-testing.md

-## Option 2A : use a simulator on your computer - iOS
+## 2A : use a simulator on your computer - iOS

 You still need to deploy and use a preview link, but can debug more easily with a Simulator